-Wherever top soil is removed during excavation of coal, it is being stacked separately in available mining area, which is being used for spreading on overburden dump surface for plantation and greenbelt development in and around West Bokaro mine.
-Presently we are operating to deepen the mine pit.
+Complied with, top soil is removed during excavation of coal, is being stacked separately in available mining area, which is being used for spreading on overburden dump surface for plantation and greenbelt development.
+Currently no top soil is being generated since mine is progressed in broken up area.